How to add llms.txt to your website in 10 minutes

 Grade content for AI citation readiness

-FixAEO runs all the checks in this post automatically β free, no signup.
+FixAEO runs every check in this post automatically.
+Free, no signup.